myDevicesIoT/cayenne-docs/docs/GETTINGSTARTED.md

 #### Using Cayenne Arduino Library

 The Cayenne Arduino Library is a collection of code, known as sketch files, that makes it easy for you to connect and send data to and from sensors, actuators and devices connected to Arduino boards.
 Cayenne sketch files can be combined with other sketch files for your IoT projects.

-If you need to download the Cayenne Arduino Library, [click here](https://s3.amazonaws.com/mydevices-cayenne/arduino/lib/prod/Cayenne.zip).
+In this section we will walk you through installing and configuring the Arduino IDE to use the library.

 <p id="installing-library-arduino-ide" class="anchor-link"></p>